Obtaining configuration information

 You will need the iOS Client ID and iOS URL scheme later.

-For some use cases (offline support, web support), a Web Client ID is needed (provided to the configure()
+For some use cases, a Web Client ID is needed (provided to the configure()

 call).
-To obtain a Web Client ID, go to Google Cloud Console and find an existing one (it may be already created by Firebase) or create a new OAuth Client ID of type Web.
+To obtain a Web Client ID, go to Google Cloud Console and find an existing one (it may have been already created by Firebase) or create a new OAuth Client ID of type Web.